-The Plan is included in the Town's Comprehensive Annual Financial Report (CAFR) for the year ended September 30, 2020, which is a separately issued document.
-Anyone wishing further information about the Town is referred to the Town's CAFR.
+The Plan is included in the Town's Annual Comprehensive Financial Report (ACFR) for the year ended September 30, 2021, which is a separately issued document.
+Anyone wishing further information about the Town is referred to the Town's ACFR.

-The Plan is a pension trust fund (fiduciary fund type) of the Town which accounts for the single employer defined benefit pension plan for all Town Police Officers.
-The provisions of the Plan provide for retirement, disability, and survivor benefits
+The Plan is a pension trust fund (fiduciary fund type) of the Town which accounts for the single employer defined benefit pension plan for all Town police officers.
+The provisions of the Plan provide for retirement, disability, and survivor benefits.

-The Town's actuarially determined contribution rate for the years ended September 30, 2020 and 2019 was 45% and 47%, respectively.
-This rate consists of 29% and 28% of member salaries to pay normal costs plus 16% and 19%, respectively, to amortize the unfunded actuarially accrued liability pursuant to the September 30, 2019 and 2018 actuarial valuation.
+The Town's contribution rate is actuarially determined for the years ended September 30, 2021 and 2020 to pay normal costs and to amortize the unfunded actuarially accrued liability pursuant to the applicable actuarial valuations.

+Administrative Costs:

-Administrative Costs - All administrative costs of the Plan are financed through charges allocated against the DROP accounts.
-The Town contributes the remainder of the cost of administration of the Plan.
+All administrative costs of the Plan are financed through investment earnings and charges allocated against the DROP accounts.
+The Town contributes any remainder of the cost of administration of the Plan.